-When I was ready to book an appointment, my colleague Charis from ClarkDeals.com suggested that I buy a steam cleaner.
+But before I booked an appointment, my colleague Charis from ClarkDeals.com suggested that I buy a steam cleaner.

 I always assumed that those carpet cleaners were out of my price range, but I was wrong.
 Charis found the Hoover Carpet Cleaner SteamVac with Clean Surge Carpet Cleaner Machine (F5914900) on sale for $69.99 at Amazon.com.

-Here’s a before and after from my first time using the carpet cleaner:
+Before and after photos from my first time using the carpet cleaner:

 For a $70 carpet cleaner, I was pretty impressed with the results on both carpet and upholstery.

-To tackle some of the remaining spots throughout the room, I tested out a cleaning tip I learned about on YouTube that only requires a clothes iron and a few items that you have around the house.
+To tackle some of the remaining spots throughout the room, I tested out a cleaning tip I learned about on YouTube that only requires an iron and a few items that you probably have around the house.